Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/IntroductionToSolweig.rst

 #.
 Another preprocessing plugin is needed to create the building wall
    heights and aspect.
 Open *UMEP -> Pre-Processor -> Urban geometry -> Wall height and aspect* and use the settings as shown below.
 QGIS scales loaded rasters by a *cumulative count out* approach (98%).
 As the height and aspect layers are filled with zeros where no wall are present it might appear as if there is no walls identified.
-Rescale your results to see the walls identified (*Layer Properties > Style*).
+Rescale your results to see the walls identified (*Layer Properties > Symbology*).

     .. figure:: /images/SOLWEIG_wallgeight_solweig.png
        :alt:  None